prashantgupta24/activity-tracker/README.md

 > The `WorkerInterval ` value can be set anywhere between 4 seconds - 60 seconds.
 It CANNOT be more than `HeartbeatInterval` for obvious reasons.
 Not setting it or setting it to anything other than the allowed range will revert it to default of 60s.

-## Relationship between Activity and Handler

-Activity and Handler have a 1-1 mapping, i.e. each handler can only handle one type of activity, and vice-versa.

 ## Types of handlers

 There are 2 types of handlers: